Biology of Non-coding RNA

-We study non-protein coding functions of RNA molecules, with a particular focus on a family of small RNA molecules that act in so-called RNA interference (RNAi)-related pathways.
-Since the discovery of RNAi-related pathways at the start of the 21st century, it is evident that each pathway has its own unique characteristics and effects on gene expression.
+Many RNAs in the cell do not code for proteins but have gene regulatory functions.
+We study non-coding RNA molecules, with a particular focus on a family of small RNA molecules that act in so-called RNA interference (RNAi)-related pathways.
+Since the discovery of RNAi-related pathways at the start of the 21st century, it has been evident that each pathway has its own unique characteristics and effects on gene expression.
 Nevertheless, they all share one common feature: a member of the Argonaute protein family that binds a cofactor in the form of a small RNA molecule.
 These small non-coding RNAs provide sequence specificity to the Argonaute proteins, and it is therefore clear that the identity of these small RNA molecules is critical for the functionality of gene regulatory pathways.

-We focus on small RNA-driven mechanisms that act in the germline.
+We focus on small RNA-driven gene regulatory mechanisms that act in the germline.
 These mechanisms play an important role in resolving genetic conflicts arising from the presence of parasites in our genomes: transposable elements.
-In order to control the activity of these potentially harmful elements, small RNAs that recognise these elements need to be made, and genes need to be expressed and not targeted.
+In order to control the activity of these potentially harmful elements, small RNAs that recognise these elements need to be made, while genes need to be expressed and not targeted.
 Studying how these small RNAs act and how their specificity to transposable elements can be achieved is a core interest of our group.
 In addition, we have a strong interest in how small RNA pathways are organised in phase-separated structures known as germ granules.
 We believe that these pathways represent excellent models to enhance our understanding of how phase separation functions inside cells in general and how it can be regulated.
+For instance, deregulated phase separation plays a role in the formation of aggregates in neurons, leading to neurodegenerative diseases.
+In ageing systems, such deregulated aggregates also play an important role, and a better understanding of how these structures function in healthy systems is badly needed to counter their effects.
 Finally, as these pathways are an integral part of the germ cell gene regulatory network, germ cell biology is also a key topic of interest in our lab.
-In particular, we have a keen interest in understanding how germ cells can escape the ageing process.
+In particular, we have a keen interest in understanding the immortality of the germline.
+Every generation, a fresh and rejuvenated germline develops; hence this cell type appears to evade the ageing process that inevitably affects somatic cells.
 We mainly use two model systems for our studies: the nematode Caenorhabditis elegans and the zebrafish Danio rerio.

 Germ granules & phase separation